typelevel/typelevel.github.com/_posts/2015-07-23-type-projection.md

 So, under this theory, you’ve got some values of type `StSource[A]` lying around.
-And you want a simple function to take a source and its state, and return a value and the new state.
+And you want a simple function to take a source and its state, and return the “next” value and the new state.

 ```scala
 def runStSource[A](ss: StSource[A], s: ??): (A, ??) = ss.emit(s)